Home

 If you've tried out WebAssembly, you'll be familiar with the concept of a module.
 Roughly speaking, a module corresponds to a single .wasm

 In the component model, these type definitions are written in a language called WIT (Wasm Interface Type), and the way they translate into bits and bytes is called the Canonical ABI (Application Binary Interface).
-A Wasm component is thus a wrapper around a core module that specifies its imports and outputs using such Interfaces.
+A Wasm component is thus a wrapper around a core module that specifies its imports and exports using such Interfaces.

 Combined with Wasm's strong sandboxing, this opens the door to yet further benefits.
 By expressing higher-level semantics than integers and floats, it becomes possible to statically analyse and reason about a component's behaviour - to enforce and guarantee properties just by looking at the surface of the component.
 The relationships within a graph of components can be analysed, for example to verify that a component containing business logic has no access to a component containing personally identifiable information.